jonathan-vella/azure-local/aks-on-azure-local/README.md

-# Azure Local Kubernetes Documentation
+# AKS on Azure Local Documentation

-Welcome to the Azure Local Kubernetes Documentation project.
-This repository provides comprehensive guidance on sizing, best practices, and operational management for deploying Kubernetes on Azure Local environments.
+Welcome to the AKS on Azure Local Documentation project.
+This repository provides comprehensive guidance on sizing, best practices, and operational management for deploying Azure Kubernetes Service (AKS) enabled by Azure Arc on Azure Local environments.

+Azure Kubernetes Service (AKS) on Azure Local is an enterprise-grade Kubernetes container platform.
+It includes Microsoft-supported core Kubernetes, a purpose-built Windows container host, and a Microsoft-supported Linux container host, with a simple deployment and lifecycle management experience.

 ## Project Structure